Ardrasal/GeoData-Django/README.md

     **Solution:**

-    I spent much of the day researching, tweaking, and testing the map.on('load', function() in my map.js, the serializer and the view and the type of view, and ultimately what worked was the def list method added to the ListAPIView.
+    I researched, tweaked, and repeatedly tested the map.on('load', function() in my map.js, the serializer, and the view (and the type of view), and ultimately what worked was the def list method added to the ListAPIView.

 ##### STEPS: